 A weekend drive is best enjoyed with a machine that's driver-focused, a machine that's built to carve out those twisty roads in style and just the right amount of performance for a good time.
 The right car is not overpowering and is a perfect balance of the elements for a good drive; looking to get behind the wheel of the ideal weekend drive?
-Look no further than this 1980 Porsche 911 SC we have today.
-With a reported 25,000 original miles, this German cruiser stems from a lineup of automotive legends and can be yours to drive off in today.
+With a stunning red exterior, look no further than this 1980 Porsche 911 SC we have today.
+This German cruiser stems from a lineup of automotive legends and can be yours to drive off in today.

 Complementing the iconic teardrop design in this 1980 Porsche 911 SC is a catchy red exterior; the exterior color turns heads as you drive by and features an iconic Porsche racing stripe running across the side of the car.
 It's clear that this is a low mileage example as a quick walk around reveals the car's exterior components in place; from the car's original bumpers to a set of black Fuchs wheels, everything is accounted for and in excellent shape.
 The black leather interior of this 1980 Porsche 911 SC provides the ultimate driving position and creature comforts for you and your passenger.
 The current owner reports that the interior has been professionally redone and features a quilted pattern.
 A quick tour around the interior cabin and everything is in check; the car sports all its factory interior trim and even has color-matched Porsche carpets.